misha-dig/LED_CONTROLLER_VIA_UART_ATMEGA328P/README.md

 ## Introduction

-I decided to programm register instead standard Arduino Core libraries due very large memory consumption and required simple open-source LED-controller via UART interface.
+I decided to write my programm with register instead standard Arduino Core libraries due very large memory consumption and required simple open-source LED-controller via UART interface.
 I will work with this project for simple christmas twinkling light with advance features (e.g. slow fade light and adjusable brightness light).

+I don't like to use Arduino Core for big projects due large memory consumption and delay much time to change algorithm.

 ## Application